- Medicare

-A Mental Health Care Plan (MHCP), also known as a Mental Health Treatment Plan (MHTP), is a structured support plan developed in consultation with your General Practitioner (GP).
-It allows you to access subsidised psychology sessions through Medicare, making quality mental health support more affordable and accessible.
+A Mental Health Care Plan (MHCP), also known as a Mental Health Treatment Plan (MHTP), is a structured support plan developed with your GP that entitles you to Medicare-rebated psychology sessions under the Australian Government's Better Access initiative.

-How to access a Mental Health Care Plan online
+How can I get a Mental Health Care Plan (MHCP)?

 How do I use a Mental Health Care Plan?